top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/3_0_0_take_a_log.md

 - verify that the "size" of the log seems "reasonable" - the log size should grow at about 220MB/min

-- verify in the output that your camera was publishing very close to **30.0Hz** and verify that you joysick was publishing at very close to **2.0Hz**.
+- verify in the output that your camera was publishing very close to **30.0Hz** and verify that you joysick was publishing at close to **20Hz**.

 TODO: More complex log verification methods.